 Arizona State University — Wakeboarding

 Located in Tempe, AZ, Arizona State University is a public metropolitan research university with five campuses.
 This past year, ASU ranked number one in the U.S. for innovation.
-In addition to their stellar research, they also offer numerous competitive and recreational sports team.
+In addition to their stellar research, they also offer numerous competitive and recreational sports teams.

 The competitive wakeboard team, known as the Wake Devils, is among the best in the country.
 The Wake Devils are sponsored by big names including Red Bull and Hyperlite Wakeboards so if you like wakeboarding, this is a school to check out.